Questions and Answers

 Depending on the needs of your child and the services to be provided, your child's IEP could be carried out:

-- in regular classes
+- in general education classes

 - in special classes (where all the students are receiving special education services)